With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 - Human Shield: Used during the conquest of Khwarezm (For those who don't know: One of the most spectacular Roaring Rampages of Revenge in history).

 - Meaningful Name: Temujin means "Iron Man".
+It may be derived from a Siberian Tatar word.

 - Memetic Sex God: Considering that he banged enough women that .5% of the entire human population today carries his DNA, he definitely qualifies as this.